grxgs/reddit-weekly/README.md

 In the main.py file, there is a list called `subreddits`.
 Enter in the names of the subreddits that you want to receive the digest for.

-Note: The subreddit configuration will most likely move to a file in the future
+*Note:* The subreddit configuration will most likely move to a file in the future.

 #### Running